system-zero/system-zero/data/docs/la.md

 and finally design, a basic Programming Language Interface, that could be interpreted by [m]any Programming Language[s].

-That means that it should be composed with established concepts, such as a familiar syntax, and very well defined semantics, instantly understood by any programmer, and easy to interpreted by other Languages, sometimes even without the need of an interpretation.
+That means that it should be composed with established concepts, such with a familiar syntax, and very well defined semantics, instantly understood by any programmer, and easy to interpreted by other Languages, sometimes even without the need of a special interpretation, but as is.

 The general idea is, that the exact same code, written in a nutreal way, can be interpreted by as many offers an implementation.

 There is a reference implementation, that should obey this basic abstraction.